Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 - Challenge older kids to stand further away or try to toss from different angles.

-- Each child is given a beanbag to place on their head while they walk to a designated finish line (set at a reasonable distance).
+- Each child is given a beanbag (or a light weight pillow) to place on their head while they walk to a finish line a short distance away.

 - If the beanbag falls, they must start over from a designated point.